guoliveira/hashcode_challenge/airflow/README.md

 With the goal of ensure an automated working flow, and a visual graph it was decided to build an [Airflow](https://airflow.apache.org/) DAG.
 This DAG has all the functionalities of the script developed in the first step.

-The program Airflow was set to run inside Docker container in a local way (my laptop).
+The program Airflow was set to run inside a Docker container in a local way (my laptop).

 However, since it was created a Docker image then the DAG, Python code and settings (requirements) can be extrapolated for other laptop or virtual machine.